 In order to schedule an appointment with a counselor you can call (949) 582-4572 first thing Monday morning, you can go online to www.saddleback.edu/counseling, and you may also walk-in to speak with counselor in Student Services.

 Choosing a major is an important decision all students face, and it is always an advantage to decide on your major early so that you can complete the required courses for your chosen major.
 There are a number of ways you can get help deciding on your major.
-You can schedule an individual appointment with a counselor, you can enroll in an Applied Psychology class or you can receive assistance through one of the computerized career planning and major choice programs available through the Career Center.
+You can schedule an individual appointment with a counselor, you can enroll in a Counseling class or you can receive assistance through one of the computerized career planning and major choice programs available through the Career Center.

 Yes.
 Saddleback College transfer students to colleges and universities all around the country.